 What the Davis Myeloma and Amyloid Program in Boston does differently

 The mission of the John C. Davis Program at Tufts Medical Center is to treat patients in the most effective ways, to care for them and their families, and to advance the treatment and understanding of plasma cell diseases by means of clinical trials and laboratory research.

 We believe it is critical to meet and evaluate patients as soon as possible, even on the day after a patient first contacts us.
 Our clinical staff is available 24 hours a day, 7 days a week by phone and e-mail, to provide the diagnostic and therapeutic expertise as well as the treatments, teaching and care that the patient and their family need.
 Tufts Medical Center is the home of major transplant programs – stem cell, kidney and heart – and internationally known experts in those fields.
 The John C. Davis Program is integrated into those critical aspects of therapy should they be required.

 The John C. Davis Program is also home to the Tufts Medical Center Monoclonal Gammopathy of Renal Significance (MGRS) clinic.
 This clinic specializes in treatment of kidney impairment that so often accompanies plasma cell diseases.
 Our interdisciplinary team is made up of experienced nephrologists who specialize in MGRS.

-Through the Neely Center for Clinical Research the John C. Davis Program also offers an array of clinical trials for patients at all stages of disease – newly diagnosed smoldering or active myeloma, newly diagnosed systemic AL amyloidosis including patients with cardiac involvement, relapsed disease of all types, and novel trials involving the most promising new agents such as daratumumab for myeloma and NEOD001 for systemic AL amyloidosis.
+Through the Neely Center for Clinical Research the John C. Davis Program also offers an array of clinical trials for patients at all stages of disease – newly diagnosed smoldering or active myeloma, newly diagnosed systemic AL amyloidosis including patients with cardiac involvement, relapsed disease of all types, and novel trials involving the most promising new agents such as daratumumab for myeloma and systemic AL amyloidosis.